Node-RED IP Camera Integration

 - npm: node-red-contrib-viewtron

-- GitHub: node-red-contrib-viewtron — source code, example flows, issue tracker
+- GitHub: node-red-contrib-viewtron — source code, example flows, debug tools, issue tracker

 pip install viewtronfor Python projects - Home Assistant: viewtron-home-assistant — MQTT bridge for Home Assistant